aMidnightNova/expense-management/README.md

 ## 1.1.1JavaScript

-The login logic is in its own services and its implemented from the file routing.js from inside of the ui router.
+The login logic is in its own service and its implemented from the file routing.js from inside of the ui router.
 I have abstracted all routs that require a login.
 This abstraction allows for a promise to be returned and we can use this to return a reject promise that will then redirect them to the login route.

 The rest of the javascript will be in the files main.js and addExpenseModal.js